Naples Stripped Bare: The Beautiful Chaos of Italy's Most Misunderstood City

 The Safety Conversation

-I'm not going to pretend Naples is as safe as Copenhagen.
-It has a Level 2 safety rating, and the petty crime is real.
+Naples isn't as safe as Copenhagen, and there's no pretending otherwise.
+It carries a Level 2 safety rating, and the petty crime is real.

 Scooter bag-snatching happens.
 Carry your bag on the side away from the road.
 Use a cross-body bag.
 Don't flash expensive phones or jewelry.
 The Spanish Quarters and station area need extra caution after dark.

-But here's the perspective nobody gives you: I've been to Naples three times and nothing has ever happened to me.
-I've felt more unsafe in parts of Barcelona and Paris.
-The vast majority of Naples is fine.
+Here's the perspective nobody gives you: the vast majority of Naples is fine, and travelers routinely find it calmer than reputation suggests — often more relaxed than parts of Barcelona and Paris.
 Use common sense — the same common sense you'd use in any major city — and you'll be fine too.

 Crossing the street, on the other hand, requires faith.
 Cars and scooters don't stop at crosswalks.
 Make eye contact with drivers, walk steadily, don't hesitate, and cross with locals when possible.
 It's terrifying the first time.
 By day three, you'll be doing it without looking up from your phone.